 Check out the posters and stills

-We've also had a few posters for the film - so far there are two main one-sheets, and one illustrated limited edition poster from Comic-Con:
+We've also had a few posters for the film - so far there are three main one-sheets, and one illustrated limited edition poster from Comic-Con:

 Paramount has also released a handful of high-res images from the film, giving us a good luck at Bumblebee - as both car and robot - along with a couple of the movie's villainous Decepticons: